 After his resurrection Jesus Christ appeared to the Nephite people in America, who were part of the house of Israel.
-Prophets and ministers had long told of his coming declaring that God himslef should come down and take upon him a human form, but the people had been unbelieving, so that the Lord's first need in his teaching was to establish hisown idenity.
+Prophets and ministers had long told of his coming declaring that God himself should come down and take upon him a human form, but the people had been unbelieving, so that the Lord's first need in his teaching was to establish his own identity.
 Hence his words:

-"Arise and come forth unto me, that ye may thrust your hands into my side, and also that you may feel theprint of the nails in my hands, and in my feet, that ye may know that I am the God of Israel, and the God of the whole earth, and have been slain for the sins of the world. ..And when they had all gone forth, and witnessed for themselves, they did cry out with one accord, saying, Hosanna!
-Blessed be the name of the Most High Godi And they did fall down at the feet of Jesus, and did worship him."
-(3 Nephi 5:14,17)
+"...Arise and come forth unto me, that ye may thrust your hands into my side, and also that ye may feel the prints of the nails in my hands, and in my feet, that ye may know that I am the God of Israel, and the God of the whole earth, and have been slain for the sins of the world.
+And when they had all gone forth, and had witnessed for themselves, they did cry out with one accord, saying, Hosanna!
+Blessed be the name of the Most High God!
+And they did fall down at the feet of Jesus, and did worship him."
+(III Nephi 5:14, 17).

 We have seen in previous articles that God wants man to know and understand him, and he has revealed many things to that end.
-If Jesus had wanted his people to understand that there was a trinity of persons in one God, and that he was one of them, this occasion of establishing his idenity with the Nephite nation, and that for generations to come, even down to the last days, was a most propitious occasion for declaring it.
-But not one word did he utter savoring of that idea, but on the other hand declared that "I am the God of Israel, and the God of the whole" carth," (3 Nephi 5:14), and accepted the plaudits of the people calling him "the Most High God, and also their worship.
+If Jesus had wanted his people to understand that there was a trinity of persons in one God, and that he was one of them, this occasion of establishing his identity with the Nephite nation, and that for generations to come, even down to the last days, was a most propitious occasion for declaring it.
+But not one word did he utter savoring of that idea, but on the other hand declared that "...I am the God of Israel, and the God of the whole earth..."
+(III Nephi 5:14), and accepted that plaudits of the people calling him "...the Most High God!"
+(III Nephi 5:17) and also their worship.
 He evidently held himself to be the God of the Old Testament, of which that book repeatedly says there is only one.

-Whether in his precarnate state, living in human flesh upon earth, or in his resurrected state, Jesus bears the same testimony, "I am God."
+Whether in his precarnate state, living in human flesh upon earth, or in his resurrected state, Jesus bears the same testimony.
+"I am God."